Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/characteristic_curves_thermal_card.rst

  Thermal conductivity of the dry porous medium (:math:`s_l=0`) [W/m-K].

  Effective thermal conductivity (:math:`\kappa_T`) at the given liquid saturation (Somerton et al., 1974) is computed as :math:`\kappa_T(s_l)=\kappa_T^{dry} + \sqrt{s_l}(\kappa_T^{wet} - \kappa_T^{dry})` [W/m-K]

-CONSTANT_THERMAL_CONDUCTIVITY <float>
- Thermal conductivity of porous medium that does not depend on temperature or saturation [W/m-K].

 REFERENCE_TEMPERATURE <float>
  This temperature is subtracted from the actual temperature before the calculation (useful for conversion from Celsius to Kelvin, or to shift the zero a polynomial) [°C]